jackfsuia/Vecparser/README.md

 # Vecparser
-a parser that vectorizes your nested for-loops (in MATLAB, CVX) as much as possible.
+A parser that vectorizes your nested for-loops (in MATLAB, CVX) as much as possible.
 This technique is based on my original post at https://ask.cvxr.com/t/how-to-vectorize-most-constraint-loops-in-cvx/9804 .

 ## Quick Start
 Run